1970 - Sriharikota Island

 Jayamma tried to stop crying.
 What about Mama and Papa?
 And Adah?

-“They’re putting them into the boats.”
+“They’re making them get into the boats.”

 “We have to go away.
 Your eyes, Jay.
 We have to hide.”
 Guna turned the canoe back toward Snail Island.